-Setting up automatic, recurring billing is one of the best ways to ensure your customers pay you in full and on time, all while taking administrative work off your plate.
+Setting up recurring payment processing is one of the best ways to ensure your clients pay you in full and on time, without all the administrative work.

 There are two main types of recurring billing: fixed and variable.